JAYASREE24032006/19AI307_JAVA/Module-08/DAY-5/README.md

 ## RESULT:
-Thus, the java program uses InputStreamReader to read input and handles loop termination based on the presence of # at the end of the input string, as specified.
+Thus, the java program uses InputStreamReader to read input and display it.